psychoroid/3DENGINE/README.md

 # 3DENGINE

-A collection of open-source AI-powered 3D model generation tools + backend API services used in psychoroid.com.
-This project integrates various 3D generation models for creating 3D assets from text and images.
+A collection of open-source AI-powered 3D model generation tools + backend API services used in [psychoroid.com](https://psychoroid.com).
+This project integrates 3D generation models for creating 3D assets from text and images.

 ## 🚀 Getting Started